 Choose My Plate

-is a website of the US Department of Agriculture.
+is a website of the USDA.
 It can help you identify foods by their food group and show how much of each food to include in a meal.

 There are two main types of

-whole.
+grains: refined and whole.
 Refined grains are are grain products missing the nutritional elements of the whole grain because of processing.
-Enriched grains have nutrients like vitamins, folic acid, and iron added back in.
+Enriched grains are processed grains that have nutrients like vitamins, folic acid, and iron added back in.

-Whole grains are made from the entire grain seed, which includes the bran, germ, and endosperm.
+Whole grains are in their natural form with the entire grain seed, which includes the bran, germ, and endosperm.
 Whole grains come in a many varieties.
 You may see labels with the words cracked, crushed, or flaked.
 Many grains are also a source of dietary fiber.